RCushmaniii/order-now-mvp/README.md

 ---

-**YapaNow** - Connecting businesses with customers across all channels 🚀
+**YapaNow** - Connecting businesses with customers across all channel today and tomorrow - YaPedi 🚀